plaimi/tempuhsdemo/README.md

 ### Tempuhs-Server

-MyTimelines will send requests for timespans to `localhost:7070`.
-If you want the service to function there should probably be something at that endpoint which can handle the requests.
+The client will send requests for timespans to `localhost:7070`.
+If you want it to function, there should probably be something at that endpoint which can handle the requests.

 ## License